armory/docs/content/en/docs/installation/guide/install-on-k8s.md

 hal version list
 ```

-* If you are installing Armory Spinnaker using Armory's Halyard, the command returns a version that starts with `2.x.x`
+* If you are installing Armory using Armory's Halyard, the command returns a version that starts with `2.x.x`

 * If you are installing OSS Spinnaker and using `gcr.io/spinnaker-marketplace/halyard:stable`, the command returns a version that starts with `1.x.x`